spizeck/Sea-Saba-Knowledge-Base/docs/RetailOperations/RetailOpenClosing.md

-# Retail Opening Procedures
+# Retail Shop Opening and Closing Procedures

+### Opening Procedures

-1. **Lights and Air Conditioning:**
+#### 1.1 Lights and Air Coditioning
    - Turn on all lights.
    - Turn on the air conditioner **(no lower than 76F/24C)**.
-   - Use the remote to turn on the fan above the register after flipping the switch.
+   - Use the remote to turn on the fan above the register after flipping the light switch.

-2. **Computer and Cash Drawer:**
+#### 1.2 Computer and Cash Drawer

-   - Log into the computer and open RainPOS.
-   - Open the cash drawer and count the float (should be $200).
-   - If float is under/over $200, adjust accordingly.
-     - Over $200 please remove the extra and put a note on it that states what date the extra cash came from.
-   - If change is insufficient, notify management to get change.
-Other options are to see if the grocery store or restaurant will break change with you.

-3. **Doors and Shutters:**
+   - Wake up the tablet and ensure that Shopify is open.
+Verify that the card reader is powered on.
+If not, remove it from the holder and press the button on the back.
+   - Open the cash register to begin the tracking session.
+Count the float; it should amount to $200.
+If the float is incorrect, cross-check with the opening amount and report any discrepancies to management promptly.

+#### 1.3 Doors and Shutters
-   - Open all shutters, unlock doors.
+   - Open all shutters, and unlock front door.
    - Leave side door behind register locked.
-     - Be careful not to get locked out of the store
+> **Be careful not to get locked out of the store**

-4. **Kakona and Lace Room:**
-   - Open Kakona and Lace room, turn on lights.
-   - In Lace room, only open the street-facing door.
-   - Ensure sliding door between Kakona and Lace room is shut.
-   - Turn on air conditioner in Kakona **(no lower than 76F/24C)**.

-<span style="color: red;"> **THURSDAY'S ONLY (SABA LACE):**

-1. At 2:45 pm, open all shutters in Lace room.
-2. Clear tables and ensure no obstructions.
-3. Prepare ziploc baggie with notebook and money, this is located in the register desk drawer.
-4. Lace ladies usually there 3 pm - 5 pm.

-# Retail Closing Procedures
+### Retail Closing Procedures

-1. **Restocking:**
+#### 2.1 Restocking
-   - Ensure T-shirts are restocked (2 of each size).
+   - Ensure all T-shirts are neatly restocked, maintaining two of each size on display, unless a particular size is sold out.

-2. **Closing Time:**
+   - Restock any stickers, magnets, water bottles, rum, etc... if sold.
+   - If we are running low on stock please notify management so that we can order new stock.

+#### 2.2 Operating Hours
+   - Lunch is 30 minutes, please note on the sign when you will return from lunch so customers know when to return.
    - Do not close earlier than scheduled without approval.

-3. **Kakona and Lace Room:**

-   - Close Kakona and Lace room, turn off air conditioner.
-   - Turn off the lights, there is one light that stays on in Kakona.
-   - Lock the doors

-4. **Doors and Shutters:**
+#### 2.3 Doors and Shutters
    - Close all shutters, leave side door open so you can still get in to finish closing
    - Lock main door.

-5. **Register and Cash:**
+#### 2.4 Cash Handling

-   - Lock doors before closing out the register.
+   - Lock doors before counting the cash.
+Count cash discreetly, away from public view, unless in the presence of authorized individuals.
-   - Count cash, adjust float ($200) for next day.
    - Remove bigger bills before smaller ones.
-   - Paperclip closing receipt to deposit, drop money in safe.
+   - Paperclip closing receipt to cash deposit, and drop it in safe.

-6. **Final Steps:**
+#### 2.5 Final Steps
    - Take out the trash if full.
    - Turn off air conditioner and lights.
-   - Lock side door, close shutter.
+   - Lock side door, and close and lock the shutter.

+> **NOTE:** Any deviations from these procedures should be communicated to management immediately.
+These protocols are designed to ensure operational efficiency, security, and a pleasant shopping experience for our customers.
+Thank you for your attention to detail and dedication to maintaining our store's standards.